Australia to hold Indigenous rights referendum on Oct 14

 - Divisive proposal -

+Albanese points to polls which showed about 80 percent of Indigenous Australians support the Voice.
+But it is by no means universally popular.

-The Voice is by no means universally popular -- some fear it would taint the constitution, while many Indigenous Australians believe it does not go far enough.
+Some fear it would taint the constitution or strain race relations, while some Indigenous Australians believe it does not go far enough.

-Conservative Senator Jacinta Nampijinpa Price, an Indigenous Australian who opposes the Voice, has decried it as "the most divisive referendum that our country has endured".
+Conservative Senator Jacinta Nampijinpa Price, an Indigenous Australian who opposes the Voice, said it would sow division and discontent.

-"I think all of us here are looking forward to it coming to an end so that we can actually get on with doing the real work and addressing the real problems that our country faces," she said before Albanese's announcement.

-Bowe said "support was over 60 percent last year, but has been on a downward arc" as more Australians were convinced to stick with the status quo.
+"We will not allow the prime minister and this referendum to divide our country along the lines of race within our constitution," she said following Albanese's announcement.

+Bowe said the "no" campaign's adept use of Indigenous spokespeople had "persuaded a lot of Australians that it's not racist for them to do what they are naturally inclined to do in referendums, which is to cautiously favour the status quo."

+Since Australia became a federation in 1901, 44 constitutional referendums have been held.
+Only eight have passed, most recently 1977 votes setting retirement ages for judges, allowing electors in territories to vote and setting a process for filling vacant Senate seats.

-For the referendum to pass it needs to win a majority of votes in a majority of Australia's eight states and territories.
+For this referendum to pass it needs to win a majority of votes in a majority of Australia's eight states and territories.

 One poll on the eve of Albanese's announcement found slim support in the key state of South Australia, while a different survey in Tasmania had respondents leaning towards no.